Nitesh-chandela/Prep/java-backend-job-prep.md

 ### ✅ Security
 - Authentication vs Authorization
+- JWT Tokens
+- Spring Security Config

+### 📌 Interview Questions
+- What is the difference between Authentication and Authorization?
-- JWT
+- What is JWT and how does it work?
-- Role-based Access
-- OAuth2 Login
+- How do you secure REST endpoints using Spring Security?
+- What is OAuth2 and how does the authorization code flow work?
+- How do you implement role-based access control?

 ---

 ## 🔹 Section 8: Microservices Architecture

 ### ✅ Concepts
-- Service Discovery
+- Service Discovery: Eureka
-- API Gateway
+- API Gateway: Spring Cloud Gateway
+- Inter-service Communication: Feign, WebClient
+- Resilience: Resilience4j, Circuit Breaker

+### 📌 Interview Questions
+- How do microservices communicate?
+- What happens when one service fails?
-- Config Server
+- What is the role of a Config Server?
-- Resilience4j / Hystrix
-- Kafka, RabbitMQ
-- OpenFeign
+- How do you implement service discovery?
+- What are the benefits and challenges of microservices?

 ---